oxquantum-repo/AutoDot/Resources/Algorithm_overview/README.md

 ![](iteration2.gif)

-## Sampling
+## After the first few iterations
-When the initialisation is over, the algorithm moves to the sampling stage.
 We will show 12 iterations of this stage (in a standard run of the algorithm approximately 470 iterations are required).

 A Gaussian process regression model (hypersurface model) is used to predict the distance from the origin to the pinch off location (or bounding box) given a candidate unit vector.
 This model effectively aims to predict the hypersurface coordinates.
 A candidate unit vector is selected by simulating particles undergoing Brownian motion within the predicted hypersurface.
 Whenever one of these particles hits the hysurface, the corresponding location is added to a list of candidate locations.